Simple Memory Extension MCP server

 • Store Context Item: Save information with a specific key in a namespace

-• Retrieve Context Item by Key: Get stored information using its key
+• Retrieve Context Item by Key: Fetch stored information using its key

-• Delete Context Item: Remove specific key-value pairs from storage
+• Delete Context Item: Remove a specific key-value pair

 Namespace Management

-• Create Namespace: Set up a new storage area
+• Create Namespace: Create a new organizational namespace

-• Delete Namespace: Remove an entire namespace and all its contents
+• Delete Namespace: Remove a namespace and all its contents

 • List Namespaces: View all available namespaces

-• List Context Item Keys: See all keys stored in a specific namespace
+• List Context Item Keys: See all keys within a specific namespace

 Semantic Search